nhsbsa/nhsbsa-digital-playbook/src/development/coding-peer-review.md

 ## 8. Merge code

 The reviewer or author may merge approved code in the mainline branch.

+> __NB: Merges to main branch should be ff-only.
+If its a develop or hotfix branch being merged you may want to disable squashing commits.__

 Note that Gitlab allows you to squash commits and to remove merged branches.